bioimagesuiteweb/bisweb-manual/docs/README.md

 ![Image Editor Parts](images/imageeditor_parts.png)

 Once an objectmap is n memory it can displayed and manipulated using tools provided in the `Image Editor` Tool.
-The figure above highlights five different pieces of functionality as follows:
+The figure above highlights five different pieces of functionality (accessible from the `Tools` menu) as follows:

 * A: Overlay color mapping: Here we assume explicitly that the overlay is an objectmap hence the only display/color mapping option available is the `Opacity`.
 * B: The Paint Tool: this is the core of the BioImage Suite Web interactive segmentation tools.
 Essentially this is a smart paint-brush tool where the user selects a color (6 shown below plus more can be accessed by pressing the `...` button) and paints over the image to create/edit an objectmap.